 Zoning Requirements:

-Before a permit for a pool can be issued it must be reviewed for zoning compliance.
+Before a pool permit can be issued, it must be reviewed for zoning compliance.
 Each property within the Borough is part of a designated zoning district.
-The zoning district specifies the permitted land uses, such as residential, commercial, or industrial, and the minimum distances or set back from the property lines for buildings, accessory structures, and fences, as well as maximum height restrictions.
+The zoning district specifies permitted land uses, such as residential, commercial, or industrial, and the minimum distances or setbacks from property lines for buildings, accessory structures, and fences, as well as maximum height restrictions.

 When you apply for a building permit, the application will automatically be routed to Zoning for review.